 Therefore, items that are subject to the EAR include purely civilian items, items with both civil and military application, items with terrorism or potential WMD-related applications, and items that are exclusively used for military purposes but are not controlled under the International Traffic in Arms Regulations (ITAR).
-Commercial items that fall under the jurisdiction of the EAR may have an ECCN code if it is considered to be a dual-use item.
+Commercial items that fall under the jurisdiction of the EAR may have an ECCN code if it is considered a dual-use item.

 Commerce Control List and ECCN

 The first step for deciding whether or not a product requires an export license is to check the EAR.
 Most commercial items don’t have an ECCN.
 However, the only sure way to know is to check the Commerce Control List (CCL) in the EAR.

 The ECCN is an alphanumeric classification found in the CCL.
 ECCNs specifically identify items that are subject to U.S. export control regulations and may require an export license.
 Goods that are traded at high volumes worldwide are generally not controlled.

 The first step for deciding whether or not a product requires an export license is to check the EAR.
 If a product has a specific ECCN, the EAR will also list one or more reasons why it is controlled.
 Companies use these reasons to help them determine if they need to apply for an export license based on the countries to which they are exporting.